We Bring People Together.

-Art sparked her interest in the printing industry, but Shannon Thomas saw her goals quickly shift to other horizons when she joined Franklin as an estimator.
+Art sparked her interest in the printing industry, but Shannon Sloan saw her goals quickly shift to other horizons when she joined Franklin as an estimator.
 She earned a degree in business management and became involved in customer service, production planning, purchasing, invoicing, data management and every phase of Franklin's front end of production.
 A thirst for knowledge is something she shares with many others at Franklin.

-"Without the forward thinking and risk taking of past and present leaders, Franklin would simply not be where it is today," Thomas says.
+"Without the forward thinking and risk taking of past and present leaders, Franklin would simply not be where it is today," Sloan says.
 "Understanding their vision, I am able to do my part in helping us continue to move forward by working to streamline processes, increase efficiency and shorten turn times — and I still get to be an artist in my spare time."

 Vice President of Public Relations